 Visual

 I was a visual artist till I shifted to literature in my twenties.
 Recently I’ve been working on visual/concrete poetry and visual ways to present page poetry beyond books, magazines or readings.
 With a Developing Your Creative Practice grant from the Art Council of England for 2021-22 I have been able to explore ideas, production methods and dissemination of my concrete poetry, principally risograph printing and stencil prints.
+In 2023 this led to a solo exhibition at Parlour Gallery in Deptford.
 I’ve put some of the work up on instagram as: herr_morris70 .
-Soon I will be selling it!
+Most of it is for sale!
 Do get in touch if you’re interested.

 Visual pantoums in Mercurius Magazine